The following information is related to Indiana University functions solely and is not applicable for Indiana University Foundation.

 - Chart of Accounts and General Ledger Section

 - Financial Statements - Balance Sheet Section

-This section discusses what makes up the income statement and how it is used internally within Indiana University.
+This standard discusses what makes up the income statement and how it is used internally within Indiana University.
 Information presented below will walk through a general understanding of the income statement along with presentation requirements specifically related to IU reporting and lastly will specify requirements and best practices for users of the financial statements.
 For further information on how to pull the income statement or any of the referenced reports in the Requirements and Best Practices section, refer to the Financial Statement Reports instructions.

 The income statement, also known as the Statement of Revenues, Expenses, and Changes in Net Position, summarizes an entity’s revenue streams, expense categories, and overall profitability.
 The main purpose of this financial report is to measure the financial performance of the entity by comparing the revenue earned and the expenses incurred during the period.
 The net of the revenue and expenses is considered the net income and shows the overall financial health of the entity for a period of time (i.e. fiscal year, quarter, month).
 The net income is carried forward to the balance sheet as part of the fund balance.

 An income statement is one of the three main financial statements, along with the balance sheet and cash flow statement.
 It represents the inflow (revenue) and outflow (expense) of resources the entity accumulates in a given period, most typically, a fiscal year.